luriep/MeetingRoomLicenseChecker/README.md

 This powershell script will check Exchange Online for resource accounts that have a meeting room license (or have a E/A/G-type license) and report them back as red (wrong license) or green with the proper one.

+Special thanks to Mark Hodge for helping out!